 Winter is finally over, and it’s time to enjoy the great outdoors — including your own backyard!
 Encouraging your kids to learn something new while getting a healthy dose of fresh air and sunshine is something we should all be striving to do as parents.
-That’s why we put together this list of activities that will fascinate learners of all ages.
+That’s why we put together this list of learning activities that will fascinate kids of all ages.
 As a bonus, they are perfect to do in your backyard, local park, or any outdoor area.

 How many different kinds of insects are in our yard?